 A battery generates current through a chemical reaction, where new chemicals are formed on both sides of the battery.
 In general, the more chemicals a battery has that can change into other chemicals, the longer it lasts, and this is partly what explains why alkaline batteries have a slight chemical advantage over their non-alkaline counterparts.

 A great way to expand this experiment would be testing how a battery’s expiration date affects how long it lasts.
 Do older batteries perform more poorly?
-Test the same brand and type of battery, but test individual batteries with a range of expatriation dates.
+Test the same brand and type of battery, but test individual batteries with a range of expiration dates.
 You could even investigate which type of battery technology—alkaline or non-alkaline—will give a battery a longer shelf life!